THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Not all of the wheels I’ve evaluated are “tubeless ready” and you shouldn’t try to use tubeless tires on ones that aren’t.
 I’ve noted which are tubeless-ready or “TLR” in the chart detailing the wheels below.

-While I’ll focus my evaluation of the different road bike wheel upgrade options on the performance factors I mentioned in the opening, I consider about 20 criteria – either performance, design, quality or cost-related – when making my recommendations.
+While I’ll focus my evaluation of the different rim brake alloy bike wheel upgrade options on the performance factors I mentioned in the opening, I consider about 20 criteria – either performance, design, quality, or cost-related – when making my recommendations.
 You can read about these selection criteria in more depth here.

 Wheel makers have for years marketed wheels around some of the design factors – wheel weight, rim width and profile, hub materials, spoke shape and butting, etc. – because they are easier to quantify and promote.
 Specs and design factors often take up the first half (or more) of many reviews.

 The more important and harder to describe and quantify performance factors including stiffness, comfort, handling, acceleration, braking, aerodynamics, and rolling smoothness are what truly separates one wheelset from another and is where I like to focus my attention.